ourgiantleaphackathon/resources/readme.md

 ## Juding Criteria

-- Original idea (20%): Which is the level of originality/innovation of your project; is it disruptive or incremental?
+- (20%) Original idea : Which is the level of originality/innovation of your project; is it disruptive or incremental?

-- Is the project financially viable?
-(20%) It doesn’t have to be, but if it is, the project will score higher.
+- (20%) Is the project financially viable?
+It doesn’t have to be, but if it is, the project will score higher.

-- Achieving Goal #5 of the SDGs is a strict demand from the projects (20%).
+-  (20%) Achieving Goal #5 of the SDGs is a strict demand from the projects.
-- Using space technology or savoir-faire is also a strict demand (20%).
+-  (20%) Using space technology or savoir-faire is also a strict demand.
-- The project has to have made a significant impact* for gender equality  by 2030 (20%).
+- (20%) The project has to have made a significant impact* for gender equality  by 2030.
+- =100%

 Glossary: